alibenra/Climate-and-Debt/README.md

   - `JLD2`,
   - `DataFrames`,
   - `Random`,
-  - `Measures`,
+  - `Measures`

 ### Running the Project
 - Download or clone the repository to your local machine
-- Open the folder in VS Code with the Julia extension installed
+- Using VS Code, open the folder with the Julia extension installed
 - In the `scripts/` folder, open and run `run_all.jl` to reproduce all simulations and generate outputs
   - The first line of the script `cd(normpath(joinpath(@__DIR__, "..")))` ensures that that all file paths are relative to the main project folder to avoid manual setup.